Extensive

 with societal needs.
 They describe how socially conscious leadership decisions

-have led to greater employee loyalty, consumer trust, and long-term financial
+have led to greater employee loyalty, consumer confidence, and long-term

-stability.
-Their reflections underscore the fact that social sensitivity is not
+financial stability.
+Their reflections underscore the fact that social

-empathy, foresight, and ethical accountability into decision-making processes
+edge.
+Integrating empathy, foresight, and ethical accountability into

 Challenges